 Based on our observations, there is a significant potential for the presence of oversize materials (larger than 6 inches in greatest dimension).
-Large rocks, particularly boulders up to 18 inches in diameter, may require special handling, such as segregation from structural fill, and disposal.
+Large rocks, particularly boulders (>12 inches), may require special handling, such as segregation from structural fill, and disposal.